 .

-Additionally, elements with tabindex
+Additionally, elements with non-negative tabindex

-are automatically
+are

+text entry.
 That’s useful, because that element might listen to the

 click